-With gas prices set to soar, it’s more important than ever to ensure loft conversions in Oxford and Abingdon are have sufficient insulation installed correctly to retain as much heat as possible during the frigid winter months.
+With gas prices set to soar, it’s more important than ever to ensure loft conversions are have sufficient insulation installed correctly to retain as much heat as possible during the frigid winter months.
 In this article, we’ll give the lowdown on what you need to know.

 The current regulations stipulate that the roof value for a loft conversion should be 0.18W/m².
 In practical terms, this converts to 270mm deep layers of fibre or wood insulation, 175mm of board insulation and 125mm of spray foam.